paigekehoe/UnderTheSea/GameDesignDoc.md

 ### Characters
 > **Mermaid**
-	This is the character controlled by the user/ gameplayer.
+	This is the character controlled by the user/ game player.
 	![pkehoe](mermaid.png "The Little Mermaid")

 > **Bubble power**